• Immediate Past President: Marshall Wilson, former San Mateo County spokesman, former Chronicle reporter

-The Press Club's High School Boot Camp will take place in early spring at San Francisco City College.
+The Press Club's High School Boot Camp will take place May 13 at City College of San Francisco.
 Come and explore exciting journalism workshops and listen to interesting guest speakers.
-The time and date will be announced soon.
+More information will be announced soon.

 KPIX has dropped its “Eyewitness News” title and stopped calling itself “CBS 5.”
 Now the station is simply referring to itself as KPIX, the call letters the station has used since it went on the air on Dec.
 22, 1948.
 The “Eyewitness News” title dates back to the 1960s when the station was part of Westinghouse’s Group W. The “5” in the station’s logo, however, still is in the Anklepants font that Group W used for all of its stations.
 KPIX said on its Facebook page, “We’re excited about bringing the legacy KPIX call letters back into our CBS 5 television brand.
 Many Bay Area residents grew up watching ‘KPIX’ and have always referred to our station that way.”
 The switch was made on Super Bowl Sunday.